PostHog/posthog/ee/DEV.md

     - Set up a python configuration
     - script_path `./env/bin/celery` (replace `.` with the project dir)
     - parameters `-A posthog worker -B --scheduler redbeat.RedBeatScheduler`
+  - Tests:
+    - All the same, except skip `DEBUG=1` in the env settings.
+    - Set as the "target" in run configuration `ee/clickhouse`